linode/docs/docs/guides/databases/couchdb/using-couchdb-on-ubuntu-2004/index.md

 db_response = http_post_request(db_query_url, db_request, db_query_headers)
     {{< /file >}}

-1. When a user sends a new message, the application inserts it as a new document:
+1. When a user sends a new message, the application inserts it as a new document.

     {{< file "Example Messaging Application" python>}}
 db_request = {